 Now I understand that for many of us, the promise of 0% APR and having our annual fees waived may sound like an April fools post on the Duffel Blog.

-But I’ve been able to locate 13 credit card companies that have been secretly offering SCRA benefits to service members, and in some cases, their spouses.
+But I’ve been able to locate 13 credit card companies secretly offering SCRA benefits to service members and, in some cases, their spouses.